Red Tails conduct communications exercise

 |0

-This work, Red Tails conduct communications exercise [Image 3 of 3], by Billy Blankenship, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Red Tails conduct communications exercise, by Billy Blankenship, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT